Go Inside Kanye West's New $14 Million Wyoming Ranch

 Kanye West continues to grow his real estate portfolio.

 According to TMZ, the Grammy winner has recently purchased a $14 million property at Bighorn Mountain Ranch near Greybull, Wyo.
-According to the property listing, this is a 6,713-acre mountain ranch, which "consists of excellent cabins and lodges, rolling grass-covered hills and meadows that are cut by deep tree-covered canyons and game filled bluffs."
+As the property listing states, this is a 6,713-acre mountain ranch, which "consists of excellent cabins and lodges, rolling grass-covered hills and meadows that are cut by deep tree-covered canyons and game filled bluffs."

 The property features a number of log cabins for family and friends to enjoy, which means this could be the next Kardashian-Jenner-West family vacation spot!